eleanorbeers/DS5690-PaperPres/README.md

 ### Impact

-In this paper, the researchers identify a phenomenon unique to large-scale LLMs that they dub "emergent abilities".
-Across a wide array of model types and tasks, a drastic increase in performance is observed past a certain model scale.
+In this paper, the researchers identify a phenomenon unique to large-scale LLMs that they call "emergent abilities."
+Across a broad range of model types and tasks, a dramatic increase in performance is observed once models pass a certain scale threshold.
+This discovery is particularly relevant at a time when small language models (SLMs) are gaining popularity due to their efficiency and ability to run standalone on mobile devices.
+SLMs enable users to interact with the model directly on their device without relying on external computational resources, as would be necessary when using a traditional LLM, like ChatGPT or Claude.

+Additionally, SLMs often outperform larger models in certain tasks because they are trained on specific domains, allowing them to excel in specialized areas.
+For example, an SLM fine-tuned on legal or medical knowledge may surpass a general-purpose LLM in those fields.
+These factors, among others, are driving the growth of SLMs, as they offer computational efficiency and focused expertise.
+However, this paper serves as a reminder that while there are compelling reasons to use smaller-scale models, increasing model scale has a significant and measurable effect on performance.

+The impact of these findings lies in their demonstration that certain capabilities are only accessible in large-scale models.
+This is a crucial insight as it suggests that, regardless of optimization or specialized training, there are abilities that small models simply cannot achieve.
+By showing that these emergent abilities require substantial scale, the paper highlights a fundamental trade-off in the development of language models: the efficiency and portability of SLMs versus the enhanced, often unexpected, capabilities that come with scaling up.
+The results here suggest that while SLMs have their place, large-scale models remain essential for applications requiring these unique emergent abilities, especially in complex, interdisciplinary tasks where smaller models may fall short.

+[risks]

 ### Future Directions

+scale up, figure out why this phenomenon exists and how to predict it

 ### Limitations and Potential Extensions

+what is the environmental tradeoff of scaling up? how far can the performance curve go? will it reach plateau? tradeoff of performace vs. cost / environmental cause

 ## Citation
 [citation]